Louis-MG/META-DIFF/README.md

 ![Heatmap](/figures/model_example.png "COnfusion matrix and Shap values example")

  - table of unitigs to functions by condition.
-Each unitig is linked to the genes it contains and their funciton, KO number.
+Each unitig is linked to the genes it contains and their function, KO number.

 | Gene ID     | Translated Gene seq      | Unitig ID | Unitig seq | Gene function | KO | CLade |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ----------- |